semuconsulting/pysbf2/README.md

 The `SBFMessage` class implements a `serialize()` method to convert a `SBFMessage` object to a bytes array suitable for writing to an output stream.

-e.g. to create and send a `CFG-MSG` command which sets the NMEA GLL (*msgClass 0xf0, msgID 0x01*) message rate to 1 on the receiver's UART1 and USB ports:

 ```python
 from serial import Serial
 from pysbf2 import SBFMessage